Cedrela spp (Brazil)

 44mm x 285mm 4.8M Stock Length

-Also known as Baltic Pine or Scots Pine, our stocks of Pinus sylvestris should not be confused with the inferior faster grown productions of Scandinavia.
+Also known as Scots Pine, our stocks of Pinus sylvestris should not be confused with the inferior faster grown productions of Scandinavia.

 Timber from these slow growing trees has a finer less pronounced grain, is more stable and easier to work.
-We keep the best imported grade, known as ‘Unsorted’, which is used for quality cabinet making and architectural and general joinery.
+Our legacy stock is the best imported grade, known as ‘Unsorted’, which is used for quality cabinet making and architectural and general joinery.

 38mm x 150mm (5.7M to 6M lengths)